Holy Prophet Muhammad (upon whom be blessings and peace) has prophesied about several events that will occur

 leave us in the dark as to recognizing this great Imam when he eventually does

-Damascus.
-The Mahdi is NOT a prophet but he is the final Rightly Guided Khalifa
+in Jerusalem.
+The Mahdi is NOT a prophet but he is a Rightly-Guided

-from the Quraysh.
-He will lead Muslims to a great victory against the Sufyaani,
+Mecca, he will lead Muslims to a great victory against the tyrannical Sufyaani,

 region.
-Following this would be the Great war, which will end up with a great victory
+Following this would be the Great war ("Armageddon"), which will end up with a great victory

 Muslims against the Romans and the Turks.
 Muslims would then conquer their

 cities and six years after the war begin, they would conquer Rome without the use of a single weapon.
 In the following year, the Dajjal (false

 appear and a greater war will start between his followers and the

-believers for 40 days (longer that usual days) and will end when 'Eessa
+believers for 40 days (longer that usual days) and will end when the

 ("Jesus") son of Maryam ("Mary") descends from Heaven and slays the Dajjal along with his followers.
 All

 the remaining people (those that did not follow the Dajjal) will embrace Islam,

-and the Mahdi, with 'Eessa, would rule the whole world with equity and justice
+and the Mahdi, with 'Eyssa, would rule the whole world with equity and justice

-for seven years thereafter, during which peace would prevade.
+for seven years thereafter, during which peace would prevail.

 DETAILS OF THE MAHDI

-following are facts taken from the sayings of the Messenger of Allah( Sallallahu
+following are details taken from the sayings of the Messenger of Allah( Sallallahu

-wasallam), i.e. Muhammad.
+wasallam), i.e. Muhammad or Ahmad.
 In addition, his father's name will be Abdullah.

-His title is the-Mahdi, meaning the guided one.
+His title is the-Mahdi, meaning the-(rightly) guided one.
 The Holy Prophet Sallallahu

-alayhi wasallam also called him Khaleefatullah, meaning "Deputy of Allah".
+alayhi wasallam also called him Khalifatullah, meaning "Deputy of

 The Mahdi will belong to the tribe of Qurayish and